technicat/learngodot/chapter03/README.md

 <img src="images/cameraattachscriptcode.png" height="300">

-We're going to call the look_at function (defined in the Spatial node class) in the ready callback so that the camera points at the origin (coordinate 0,0,0), and the second argument is an axis vector making sure the Camera is oriented vertically.
+We're going to call the look_at function (defined in the [Node3D](https://docs.godotengine.org/en/latest/tutorials/3d/introduction_to_3d.html#node3d-node) class) in the ready callback so that the camera points at the origin (coordinate 0,0,0), and the second argument is an axis vector making sure the Camera is oriented vertically.

 Since we're ony using a Spatial function we can keep this script general and more reusable by extending Spatial instead of Camera.